Skip to content

 inference = NPE(prior=prior)

-Next, we need simulations, or more specifically, pairs of parameters \(\theta\) which we sample from the prior and corresponding simulations \(x = \mathrm{simulator} (\theta)\).
-The sbi helper function called simulate_for_sbi allows to parallelize your code with joblib.
+The neural networks in sbi are trained on simulations, or more specifically, pairs of parameters \(\theta\) which we sample from the prior and corresponding simulations \(x = \mathrm{simulator} (\theta)\).
+Let’s generate such a dataset:

 num_simulations = 2000